 Ms. McLaughlin may release, on request, information to the public about whether or not a student is registered, full- or part-time status, semesters of attendance, last institution attended, participation in recognized Reed College programs, the student's major, awards earned and degree(s) and date(s) awarded.
 No other information, other than student address directory information, will be released without the written consent of the student.

-Mike Brody, Vice President and Dean of Student Services, is responsible for these student files.
-The information contained therein is made available-on a need to know basis-to staff of the Student Services Office (including counselors), Registrar's Office, Admission Office, Financial Aid Office, and faculty instructors or advisers.
+Mike Brody, Vice President and Dean of Student Life, is responsible for these student files.
+The information contained therein is made available-on a need to know basis-to staff of the Student Life Office (including counselors), Registrar's Office, Admission Office, Financial Aid Office, and faculty instructors or advisers.

 Student records and information are maintained by the Health Service.
 Access to the files is restricted to professional staff of the Health Service in connection with their provision of treatment to students.
 These records may also be made available to physicians or other appropriate professionals of the student's choice.